kyegomez/Aether/README.md

 ## Contribution 🌟🌠

 We invite fellow cosmic explorers like you to join us in enhancing and expanding the capabilities of the Aether 🌌🔮 AI Infrastructure Open Source Repository.
-If you possess celestial insights, ideas, improvements, or new cosmic features, channel your